On Monday, the U.S. Supreme Court ruled that employers may use arbitration agreements to make employees waive their right to sue as a class.

 On one hand, the Federal Arbitration Act tells courts to enforce arbitration agreements.

 On the other hand, the National Labor Relations Act gives employees the right to form unions, bargain collectively, and engage in “other concerted activities” for their mutual aid or protection.
 The question was whether “other concerted activities” included the right to sue on behalf of other employees in a class action.

 Four of the nine justices dissented.
-They pointed out that Congress first passed the FAA so that merchants of more equal bargaining power could arbitrate their commercial disputes.
+They pointed out that Congress passed the FAA so that merchants of more equal bargaining power could arbitrate commercial disputes.
 Most workers, however, don’t have that kind of leverage.
 Whatever rights they have are worth little if they can sign them away in a take-it-or-leave-it contract.